 Our marketing partner channel expenses consist primarily of fees paid to marketing partners with which we have a relationship.
 We compensate a significant number of our marketing partners by paying a fee each time a consumer referral from a partner results in a submitted health insurance application, regardless of whether the consumer's application is approved by the health insurance carrier.
 Many of our marketing partners have tiered arrangements in which the amount of the fee increases as the volume of submitted applications we receive from the marketing partner increases over a particular period.
 We recognize these expenditures in the period when a marketing partner's referral results in the submission of a health insurance application.
 The number of individual and family health insurance applications submitted through our ecommerce platform has generally increased in our first quarter compared to our fourth quarter and in our third quarter compared to our second quarter.
-Conversely, we have generally experienced a decline or flattening in individual and family submitted applications in our second quarter compared to our third quarter.
-The impact the newly implemented open enrollment period for the purchase of subsidy-eligible health insurance plans will have on our member acquisition channels is unclear, although we expect that the seasonal patterns for individual and family plan submitted applications will be impacted.
-The newly implemented open enrollment period begins in October 2013 and runs through March 2014, and then occurs within the fourth quarter of each year starting in 2014.
+Conversely, we have generally experienced a decline or flattening in individual and family submitted applications in our second quarter compared to our first quarter and in our fourth quarter compared to our third quarter.
+The impact the newly implemented open enrollment period for the purchase of major medical health insurance plans will have on our member acquisition channels is unclear, although we expect that the seasonal patterns for individual and family plan submitted applications will be impacted.
+The next open enrollment period is scheduled to begin in October 2013 and run through March 2014, and then is scheduled to occur within the fourth quarter of each calendar year starting in 2014.
 We also expect total marketing expenses will increase to some extent during the open enrollment period as consumers switch to subsidy-eligible policies.